 If this doesn’t work, the next option is a registry hack.
-You not only you should be an admin, but also understand that registry hacks are sensitives.
+You not only should be an admin, but also understand that registry hacks are sensitive.
 Make sure to take backup of your registry, and create a system restore point.

 Type regedit in Start search and hit Enter to open the Registry Editor.

 If it doesn’t exist, you can create it.
 Right-click on the WindowsUpdate Key, and then select New Key, and name it as OSUpgrade

 Then create a new DWORD (32-bit) Value with Name = “AllowOSUpgrade” (without the quotes), and set the Value = 0x00000001.

 While updating, be around the PC to interact with the prompts to complete the update.